MobiDataLab/CKAN-access-with-Jupyter-Notebook/README.md

 # CKAN-access-with-Jupyter-Notebook
-Tools to help access the different datasets available on CKAN with Jupyter Notebook
+Tools to help access and manage the different datasets available on CKAN with Jupyter Notebook

 ## Available files